DenverCoder1/jct-discord-bot/Contributing.md

 [//]: # "TODO: Explain how to test the bot locally."

-### 5 - Merging to Main
+### 5 - Creating a Pull Request

-Once you have tested your feature and you think it is ready to be deployed, you can go ahead and create a pull request on GitHub to merge your branch to the Main branch.
+Once you have tested your feature and you think it is ready to be deployed, you can go ahead and **create a pull request** on GitHub to merge your branch to the Main branch.

+Start the description of the pull request with the line `Close #N` (where `N` is the number of the issue) in order to link the pull request with the corresponding issue.
+(This can also be done manually after the PR is created, but it's preferable if you do it this way.)

+Once the pull request is made, or while creating it, **add a reviewer** to your pull request.
+They will review your changes and additions, and if they approve, they will merge your pull request.